isiak44/RasheedPBL/Project10/README.md

 ![gdisk](images/gdisk-lsblk-nfs.png)

-Installing LVM2 package on our NFS Server with `sudo yum install lvm2`
+Next we install LVM package on our NFS Server with `sudo yum install lvm2`

 ![yum-lvm2](images/yum-install-lvm2.png)

-`sudo lvmdiskscan` to check for available partitions

 Next step is to use the `pvcreate` utility to initialize each of the disk as physical volumes and then inspect with `sudo pvs`

 ![pvs](images/pvcreate.png)

 Then we add all pvs to a volume group with vgcreate utility